-"Here it is," said the exempt, taking from his pocket four golden louis, which he divided among his four sergeants, without any distinction as to those who had been actively engaged in the perquisition or those who had merely remained concealed.
-"Long live the lieutenant of police!" cried the sergeant.
+Here it is, said the exempt, taking from his pocket four golden louis, which he divided among his four sergeants, without any distinction as to those who had been actively engaged in the perquisition or those who had merely remained concealed.

+Long live the lieutenant of police! cried the sergeants.

-"There is no harm in crying, Long live the lieutenant!'" said Wolfsfoot, "but every time you utter such exclamations you should do it with discernment.
-It is not the lieutenant who pays."
-"Who is it, then?"
-"Some gentleman or lady friend of his, I know not which, but who desires that his or her name may not be mentioned in the business."
-"I would wager that it is the person who wishes for the casket," said one of the sergeants.
+There is no harm in crying 'Long live the lieutenant!' said Wolfsfoot; but every time you utter such exclamations you should do it with discernment.
+It is not the lieutenant who pays.

+Who is it, then?

+Some gentleman or lady friend of his, I know not which, but who desires that his or her name may not be mentioned in the business.

+I would wager that it is the person who wishes for the casket, said one of the sergeants.

-"Hear now, Rigold, my friend," said the gentleman in black; "I have always affirmed that you are a lad replete with perspicacity, but until the day when the perspicacity shall produce its fruits by being amply recompensed, I advise you to be silent.
+Hear now, Rigold, my friend, said the gentleman in black; I have always affirmed that you are a lad replete with perspicacity, but until the day when this perspicacity shall produce its fruits by being amply recompensed, I advise you to be silent.
 What we have now to do is to make the best of our way on foot out of this neighborhood.
-That damned farmer has not the appearance of being very conciliatory, and as soon as he discovers that the casket is missing, he will despatch all his farm-laborers in pursuit of us, and they are fellows who can aim a gun as truly as any of his majesty's Swiss Guards."
+That damned farmer has not the appearance of being conciliatory, and as soon as he discovers that the casket is missing, he will despatch all his farm laborers in pursuit of us, and they are fellows who can aim a gun as truly as any of his Majesty's Swiss guards.

 This opinion was doubtless that of the majority of the party, for they all five set off at once, and, continuing to remain within the border of the forest, which concealed them from all eyes, they rapidly pursued their way, until, after walking three quarters of a league, they came out upon the public road.

-This precaution was not a useless one, for Catherine had scareely seen the gentleman in black and his two attendants disappear in pursuit of Pitou, than, full of eon-fidence in him whom they pursued, who, unless some aecident should happen to him, would lead them a long dance, she called her husbandmen, who were well aware that something strange was going on, although they were ignorant of the positive facts, to tell them to open her door for her.
-The laborers instantly obeyed her, and Catherine, again free, hastened to set her father at liberty.
+This precaution was not a useless one, for Catherine had scarcely seen the gentleman in black and his two attendants disappear in pursuit of Pitou, than, full of confidence in the agility of him whom they pursued, who, unless some accident happened to him, would lead them a long dance, she called the husbandmen, who were well aware that something strange was going on, although they were ignorant of the positive facts, to tell them to open her door for her.